Adelaide of Austria: Queen of Sardinia

 In March 1849, her father-in-law King Charles Albert abdicated after the events of the Revolutions of 1848.
 Her husband succeeded as Victor Emmanuel II of Sardinia.
 During her tenure as queen consort, she had three further children, all of whom died in infancy.

 Queen Adelaide had no political influence, but she did on one occasion support her mother-in-law, queen dowager Maria Theresa, who had great influence over her son and who in one well known occasion tried to influence policy.
-When the reforms against the priviligies of the Church were introduced by the Cavour government in 1854, she united with her mother-in-law to support the latter's appeal to the king to prevent the reform with the argument that the reform was hostile against the church and thus unacceptable for a Christian.
+When the reforms against the privileges of the Church were introduced by the Cavour government in 1854, she united with her mother-in-law to support the latter's appeal to the king to prevent the reform with the argument that the reform was hostile to the church and thus unacceptable for a Christian.
 The effort was however unsuccessful.

 On 8 January 1855, she gave birth to a son who was styled the Count of Genevois.
 Days later, Queen Maria Theresa died on 12 January 1855.
-Adelaide went to the late queen's funeral on 16 January, and on returning to the palace caught a cold.
+Adelaide went to the late queen's funeral on 16 January, and on returning to the palace, caught a cold.
 She died four days later at the Royal Palace of Turin, having had an acute attack of gastroenteritis.
 Another story says that Adelaide died of her burns after stepping on a match that set fire to her clothes.
 She is buried at the Royal Basilica of Superga.
-In 1861 her husband would become the first post-unification King of Italy.
+In 1861, her husband would become the first post-unification King of Italy.